PrincetonUniversity/install_pytorch/README.md

 # Installing and Running PyTorch on the HPC Clusters

-CSES recommends users follow the directions below to install PyTorch on the HPC clusters at Princeton:
+We recommend the following procedure to install PyTorch on the HPC clusters at Princeton:

 ### Adroit or TigerGPU